triviality/old_blog_that_supports_sage/_posts/2015-01-17-Subgroup-Explorer.md

 </div>

 And here's a version that you can run on [SageMathCloud](https://cloud.sagSageMathCloudemath.com).
 It offers more flexibility (you can type in cardinalities > 32), and also uses the structure description of the group as a label, rather than just the cardinality.
+This was used to produce the image at the top of the post.

 Don't try running it here, however, since the SageCellServer doesn't have the `database_gap` package installed.

 <div class="sage">
   <script type="text/x-sage">